macdeacon99/terraform-training-jamfpro/support_materials/README.md

 You can see more about network segments on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/self_service_settings) webpage.

-#### Self Service Customisation - Exercise 1 - Customising Self Service
+#### Configuring Self Service - Exercise 1 - Customising Self Service

 In this exercise, you will customise the Self Service application to your liking for your organisation.